It is a branch of medicine that deals with the diagnosis, therapy, cure, and rehabilitation of various forms of cancer.

 Why do patients receive radiation therapy?

-Radiation therapy has as its main function to treat cancer either to prevent the recurrence of the cancer or to eliminate a tumor.
+Radiation therapy has its primary function in treating cancer, either to prevent the recurrence of the tumor or to eliminate a tumor.

 Radiation therapy is also used as a palliative treatment to improve side effects or relieve symptoms and ailments caused by cancer.